SaifurRR/ML-Model-Pipeline/README.md

 "check both arrays are equal": True

 # Build ML Pipeline using UCI Bone Marrow Dataset:

--donor_age - Age of the donor at the time of hematopoietic stem cells apheresis
+-donor_age - Age of the donor at the time of hematopoietic stem cells apheresis,

--donor_age_below_35 - Is donor age less than 35 (yes, no)
+-donor_age_below_35 - Is donor age less than 35 (yes, no),

--donor_ABO - ABO blood group of the donor of hematopoietic stem cells (0, A, B, AB)
+-donor_ABO - ABO blood group of the donor of hematopoietic stem cells (0, A, B, AB),

--donor_CMV - Presence of cytomegalovirus infection in the donor of hematopoietic stem cells prior to transplantation (present, absent)
+-donor_CMV - Presence of cytomegalovirus infection in the donor of hematopoietic stem cells prior to transplantation (present, absent),

--recipient_age - Age of the recipient of hematopoietic stem cells at the time of transplantation
+-recipient_age - Age of the recipient of hematopoietic stem cells at the time of transplantation,

--recipient_age_below_10 - Is recipient age below 10 (yes, no)
+-recipient_age_below_10 - Is recipient age below 10 (yes, no),

--recipient_age_int - Age of the recipient discretized to intervals (0,5], (5, 10], (10, 20]
+-recipient_age_int - Age of the recipient discretized to intervals (0,5], (5, 10], (10, 20]),

--recipient_gender - Gender of the recipient (female, male)
+-recipient_gender - Gender of the recipient (female, male),

--recipient_body_mass - Body mass of the recipient of hematopoietic stem cells at the time of the transplantation …
+-recipient_body_mass - Body mass of the recipient of hematopoietic stem cells at the time of the transplantation, …
--survival_status - Survival status (0 - alive, 1 - dead)
+-survival_status - Survival status (0 - alive, 1 - dead),

+### Output:

+Pipeline Accuracy Test Set:
+0.7894736842105263

+The best classification model is:
+LogisticRegression()

+The hyperparameters of the best classification model are:
+{'C': 1.0, 'class_weight': None, 'dual': False, 'fit_intercept': True, 'intercept_scaling': 1, 'l1_ratio': None, 'max_iter': 100, 'multi_class': 'auto', 'n_jobs': None, 'penalty': 'l2', 'random_state': None, 'solver': 'lbfgs', 'tol': 0.0001, 'verbose': 0, 'warm_start': False}

+The number of components selected in the PCA step are:
+37

+Best Model Accuracy Test Set:
+0.8157894736842105